-As used in this Section, the following words and phrases shall mean:
+As used in this policy, the following terms shall have these prescribed meanings:

-- An actual restraint of the person of the defendant, or by his/her submission to the custody of a Police Officer, under authority of a warrant or otherwise for a criminal violation which results in the issuance of a summons or the person being booked.
+- An actual restraint of the person of the defendant, or by his or her submission to the custody of the officer, under authority of a warrant or otherwise for a criminal violation which results in the issuance of a summons or the person being booked.

 - ARREST REPORT

-- A record of the Police Department of an arrest and of any detention of confinement incident thereto together with the charge therefor.
+- A record of a Law Enforcement Agency of an arrest and of any detention or confinement incident thereto together with the charge therefor.

-- An investigation in which no further action will be taken by the Police Department or officer for any of the following reasons:
+- An investigation in which no further action will be taken by a Law Enforcement Agency or officer for any of the following reasons:

-- 1. A decision not to pursue the case;
+- 1. A decision by the Law Enforcement Agency not to pursue the case;

-- 2. Expiration of the time to file criminal charges pursuant to the applicable statute of limitations, or ten (10) years after the commission of the offense, whichever date earliest occurs; or
+- 2. Expiration of the time to file criminal charges pursuant to the applicable statute of limitations, or ten (10) years after the commission of the offense; whichever date earliest occurs;

 - 3. Finality of the convictions of all persons convicted on the basis of the information contained in the investigative report, by exhaustion of or expiration of all rights of appeal of such persons.